ankolaver/functiona1-windows/readme.md

 - Makes use of C# Forms (aka GUI) to get mouse position
 - Add to Task Scheduler to launch on start
 - Automatically detects the resolution of the screen and adjusts accordingly

+#### Problems and Improvements:
+- Sometimes gets into a wierd recursive loop, likely due to poor readings of mouse coordinates

 ##### Do check out the awesome [Windows Autohotkey version over here](https://github.com/thepoppycat/WindowsApps) by thepoppycat.